Worley guilty on all counts - Fulton County Expositor

 Two counts of aggravated robbery were dismissed prior to the trial.

+The verdicts took just hours to reach after the jury began deliberating the case Monday afternoon, even after an unexpected interruption.
+Judge Robinson on Tuesday granted Juror 21 a request to leave her position due to her pregnancy.
+She was replaced by alternate Juror 170, and the jury was advised to start their deliberations from the beginning, without benefit of notes Juror 21 had taken during the trial.

-The courtroom was filled with Joughin family members and supporters wearing purple in support of the victim.
-Many hugged and cried after the hearing.
+The courtroom was filled with Joughin family members and supporters wearing purple in support of the victim, many of them hugging and crying after the hearing.
 Law enforcement officers lined the back and one side of the courtroom in a show of support.

-The verdicts took just hours to reach after the jury began deliberating the case Monday afternoon, even after being interrupted.
-Judge Jeffrey Robinson on Tuesday granted Juror 21 a request to leave her position due to her pregnancy.
-She was replaced by alternate Juror 170, and the jury was advised to start their deliberations from the beginning, without benefit of notes Juror 21 had taken during the trial.

 The guilty verdicts end a trial that stretched over two weeks and placed over 40 prosecution witnesses on the stand.
 They included both local and state law enforcement specialists, FBI officials, and a Lucas County coroner.
 The defense rested its brief case after a morning that saw two of Worley’s lifelong friends testify.